flowtoolz/GetLaid/README.md

 item1 >> item2.left
 ```

-You may modify the constrain target (right side attribute) and also chain these modifications:
+You may modify the constrain target and also chain these modifications:

 ```swift
 item1 >> item2.left.offset(8)